Populism on the rise? Netherlands gears up for bellwether vote

 But Wilders' popularity has waned in recent weeks and one expert suggested his decline could be down to US President Donald Trump.

-"[Wilders is] well under 20% and his support has been slipping in the recent weeks," said Quentin Peel, associate fellow at Chatham House.
+"[Wilders is] well under 20% and his support has been slipping in the recent weeks," said Quentin Peel, associate fellow at London-based think tank Chatham House.
 "I think one of the reasons it's been slipping, funnily enough, is the election or arrival in power of Donald Trump."

 He continued: "I think that very well-grounded middle-of-the-road solid Dutch citizens have been a bit concerned about what has been happening in Washington.